ceglabsagarshinde/COA1_GENE/HYPHYMP_Relax/All_species_Relax/Readme.md

 ## Relax test for groups

-For relax test on pseudogenized copy of COA1 gene in different groups, we labelled one pseudogenized species as foreground and functional species as background.
-For the groups of COA1 gene, pseudogenized species are associated folders with their respective script (pseudo_script.sh).
+1. For relax test on a pseudogenized copy of the COA1 gene in different groups, we labelled one pseudogenized species as foreground and all functional species as background.
+For each group of COA1 genes, pseudogenized species are associated folders with their respective script (pseudo_script.sh).
 The list of pseudogenized species folder is as follow:

 Rodents_saturated_pseudogene